Kleostro/RSSence-frontend/.github/pull_request_template.md

 Provide any style changes details

-#### Testing Strategy 🧼

-Describe the testing strategy for the changes

 #### Screenshots/Demo 📸

 If necessary provide screenshots or a demo link to visually demonstrate the changes